sharonw/dressupbox/README.md

 and you get an error, try running this to resolve the files

     git pull origin master

+manually merge the files, type git add to mark them resolved, then recommit and run this

     get push origin master